jeftegoes/AwsOverview/Machine Learning/AI and ML.md

 - Visualize the data with graphs
 - **Correlation Matrix**
   - Look at correlations between variables (how "linked" they are).
-  - Helps you decide which features can be important in your model.
+  - Helps us decide which features can be important in your model.

 ## 20.2.
 Phases of Machine Learning Project